szekongchan/aws-iac/README.md

 ## Backend: Hosting terraform.tfstate file in a remote repository to faciliate collabrations

-Note: variable, data and local
+Note: variable, data and local cannot be use within terraform blocks

 Reference: module2_2/backend.tf